uclaacm/hackschool-openai/README.md

 4. Since, fetch returns a promise, we'll unwrap this promise using async/await.
 5. After that, we can append our new fact to the note!

 Let's try giving the above plan to Copilot and see what it comes up with!
-We can generate new code directly in our editor with the shortcut `CMD+I` on Mac (not sure what it is on Windows if I'm being honest, so my best guess is probably `Ctrl+I`).
+We can generate new code directly in our editor with the shortcut `CMD+I` on Mac (not sure what it is on Windows if I'm being honest, but my best guess is probably `Ctrl+I`).
 Here's the code it generated for me.

 ```js
   // submit note